The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 And the fact is, again, this is designed for the public.

-So what's what's happening is the public health folks have decided that they are entitled to lie to us in order to take something or to get us to take something that they believe, presumably, is in our interest, right?
+So what's happening is the public health folks have decided that they are entitled to lie to us in order to take something or to get us to take something that they believe, presumably, is in our interest, right?

 They're not entitled to lie to us.